swuen/git-collaboration-exercise/README.md

 #### Before you begin

 To take part in this exercise you will need a programmer's text editor installed.
 A popular (and free) choice these days is [Atom](https://atom.io/), my personal favorite is [Microsoft's Visual Studio Code](https://code.visualstudio.com/download).
-They are both quite comparable in terms of features and both will be more than good enough for you this course.
+They are both available for Windows, OSX and Linux and they are both comparable in terms of features.
+Both of these editors are used by professional developers as well, so they have everything you will ever need for this course.

 #### Get ready for the exercise